Workshop Leaders

 I am a weave designer, self proclaimed alpaca fibre ambassador, knitter, crocheter, spinner and it brings me a great joy to share my passions with others.

-In addition to leading workshops At Birkhill House CIC, I also run my own small business, Soft Stories Design.
+In addition to leading workshops At Birkhill House CIC, I also run my own small business, Soft Stories Design."

 Sunshine Stewart - My Mama Knits